oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 # `Streaming Data Interfaces` Sample

 This FPGA sample is a tutorial that demonstrates how to implement streaming data interfaces on an IP component.
-It is recommended that you review the IP Authoring Interfaces Overview Tutorial before continuing with this tutorial.
+It is recommended that you review the [Component Interfaces Comparison](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/Features/component_interfaces_comparison) tutorial before continuing with this one.

 | Area                  | Description
 |:--                    |:--